FAQ Buying Guide · 8 min read · Updated May 2026

 1. 1Open the TradingWizard terminal and locate the Backtest Verification view inside the bot detail page.

-2. 2Submit any strategy you've authored — the engine replays it against 12M+ historical candles spanning multiple market regimes.
+2. 2Submit any strategy you've authored — the engine replays it against real historical candles pulled from the same data source the live bot reads.

 What good looks like